What is a Process? And who Cares Anyway?Emma Harris

 The solution is to make following the process easier than not doing so.

-There are various ways of doing this, but the absolute best way is to implement a process execution platform like the ATC Platform.
+There are various ways of doing this, but the absolute best way is to implement a process execution platform like Ask The Crowd

-With the ATC Platform your best practice processes are set as lifecycles which take the responsible person step-by-step through the process - so they have to work to the agreed best practice.
+With Ask The Crowd your best practice processes are set as lifecycles which take the responsible person step-by-step through the process - so they have to work to the agreed best practice.

 Those working for large organisations can work from their process maps to transform their best practice business processes to lifecycles.

-Those who work for a very small organisation can usually capture their processes directly into lifecycles in the ATC Platform.
+Those who work for a very small organisation can usually capture their processes directly into lifecycles in Ask the Crowd.

 Both will definitely quickly see the benefits.